mtkluc/Project1/README.md

 Regression Line (Red Line):
 The red line represents the trend of flight prices as departure dates progress through December.
 The line shows a slight upward trend, suggesting that, on average, flight prices tend to increase as the departure date approaches.
+Linear Regression Analysis of Flight Prices (Sydney to Los Angeles, December 2024) Overview
+A linear regression was conducted to examine the relationship between flight prices and departure dates for December 2024 on the Sydney to Los Angeles route.
+This analysis helps identify pricing trends.

+Visualization
+A scatter plot with a regression line was used to visualize the relationship between departure dates and flight prices.
+Individual flight prices are shown as scatter points, while the regression line highlights the overall trend.
 Findings:
+To avoid higher prices as departure dates approach, travelers should consider booking flights early.
+Understanding this trend can lead to better travel planning and budgeting.
+Key Findings
-The graph suggests that while there is an overall upward trend in flight prices as the departure date approaches, there is also considerable price variation on any given day.
-Travelers can benefit from booking earlier in the month when prices appear to be lower and more consistent.
+Trend: The regression analysis reveals an upward trend in flight prices, suggesting that prices increase as the departure date approaches.
+Implications: This upward trend may reflect rising demand during peak travel periods.
+Travelers can benefit from booking early to secure better prices.

 ![Flight_Prices_Sydney_to_LosAngeles_Dec2024](https://github.com/user-attachments/assets/40ba23ea-5854-4d62-8702-e907fdf43b1d)